 Sustainability also means respecting ecosystems.
-We depend on the natural environment in numerous ways, some of which we do not yet fully understand.
-We also have a moral responsibility to preserve the great diversity of wildlife and plants that we have inherited.
+We depend on the natural environment in many ways, some of which we do not yet fully understand.
+We also have a moral responsibility to preserve the great diversity of wildlife.

 Finally, sustainability means greater equity.
 Renewable resources are insufficient for many to live in great luxury, while continued dire poverty is a recipe for resource overexploitation and conflict.

 Our vision, then, is of a global community with a relatively equal lifestyle, living in balance with nature and respecting the valid claims of all of its members.
 Achieving that vision will not be easy.
 Human impact on our environment, through extraction, consumption and pollution, is significant and increasing.
 Population and per capita consumption are continuing to rise sharply, even as billions continue to live impoverished lives.